sigoden/window-switcher/README.md

 ## Configuration

-If you need to custom hotkeys, you can create a `windows-switcher.ini` file in the same directory as `windows-switcher.exe`, then add custom configuration.
+You can configure windows-switcher by creating a `windows-switcher.ini` file in the same directory as `windows-switcher.exe`.

 The default configuration is as follows: